demaryland/docker-linux-training/modules/01-rocky-linux-basics/README.md

-# 🚀 Module 1: Welcome to Rocky Linux - Your New Command Center
+# 🚀 Module 1: Welcome to Red Hat Enterprise Linux - Your New Command Center

 *"Trading PowerShell for Bash - It's not so scary!"*

 Welcome to your first step in the container journey!
 If you're coming from a Windows background, you might be feeling a bit like you've landed on an alien planet.
-Don't worry - by the end of this module, you'll be navigating Rocky Linux like you've been doing it for years.
+Don't worry - by the end of this module, you'll be navigating Red Hat Enterprise Linux like you've been doing it for years.

 ## 🎯 Learning Objectives